 Eric was named to Governor Phil Murphy’s 2018 Transition Leadership Team as a Senior Advisor for Strategic Communications and was called "a longtime New Jersey political insider with strong relationships across the state” by the State’s leading political website.

 Eric oversees all of River Crossing’s client strategy and interactions and specializes in applying his tactical and substantive expertise to solve complex governmental issues.
 His background is in public policy and communications and he has extensive experience in developing communications programs and building coalitions to advance policy objectives.
 He has significant bi-partisan, high-level legislative, and Gubernatorial relationships in the Statehouse and throughout New Jersey.
 He believes deeply in the value of personal and regular client communication as part of an effective lobbying partnership.

 Eric graduated from the University of Michigan and cum laude from the Columbus School of Law at Catholic University where he went to school in the evenings while working on Capitol Hill.

-Kevin P. McCabe served the President of the Carpenter Contractor Trust (CCT), a labor-management cooperative that serves as the marketing arm of the Eastern Atlantic States Regional Council of Carpenters and its union contractor associations.
+Previously, McCabe served as President of the Carpenter Contractor Trust (CCT), a labor-management cooperative that serves as the marketing arm of the Eastern Atlantic States Regional Council of Carpenters and its union contractor associations.
 During his presidency, he has led the Trust from a single state entity to a multistate, multimillion-dollar organization.